• Skip to primary navigation

 Instructions

-• Soak potatoes in cold water once diced for 15 minutes.
-The thoroughly dry with a paper towel or tea towel.
+• Soak the diced potatoes in cold water for 15 minutes.
+Drain them in a colander and pat dry thoroughly with a paper or tea towel.

-• Transfer potatoes to air fryer and fry on high for 15 minutes, then tossing and frying for another 13-15 minutes, or until golden brown and cooked.
+• Place potatoes in an air fryer and cook on high for 15 minutes.
+Toss them and continue frying for another 13-15 minutes, or until golden and tender.

 Video